lune-climate/lune-docs/docs/guides/integrate-fintech.md

 - `quote.bundles` is a container object for the Project bundles that will be used to offset the emissions associated with the transaction and includes the bundle id, bundle name, and unit price
 - `quote.estimated_total_cost` is the total cost of offsetting the CO₂ emissions for that transaction in the client's currency

+**NOTE**: Calculate the sum of emissions (`mass.amount`+`mass.amount`) from the `transaction`response and store it.
+This is the amount that will need to be offset in the next request.

 ## Offsetting emissions

-To [calculate the cost of offsetting the emissions](/resources/orders/get-order-quote-by-mass) from those transactions, pass in the total CO₂ emissions as returned in `mass.amount` in each transaction object in the above response.
+To [calculate the cost of offsetting emissions](/resources/orders/get-order-quote-by-mass) for transactions, pass in the calculated sum of emissions.

 ### Sample request